+- Landscape Guidelines

+- Landscape Standards

+- Introduction

+- Overview

-Landscape Buffer and Screening Requirements Right-Of-Way Landscape Buffer Type5 Right-Of-Way Buffer
+- Project Review and Approval Landscape Buffer and

+- Screening Requirements Right-Of-Way Landscape Buffer Type5 Right-Of-Way

-Plant Selection Standards Site Security Requirements Wildlife Hazard Mitigation Requirements Landscape Standards on Demolished Properties Temporary Use Landscape Requirement Air Operations Area and Landscape Requirements General Landscape Provisions Landscape Maintenance Tree Maintenance Preservation of Significant Trees Irrigation System Requirements Special Landscape Features Resource Appendix
+Environmental Landscape Features Plant Selection Standards Site Security Requirements Wildlife Hazard Mitigation Requirements Landscape Standards on Demolished Properties Temporary Use Landscape Requirement Air Operations Area and Landscape Requirements General Landscape Provisions Landscape Maintenance Tree Maintenance On-Site Tree Retention Irrigation System Requirements Special Landscape Features

 - c.
 Where tree canopies extend over the roadway edge, trees shall have a minimum six (6) foot branching height at time of planting. - d.
-Trees may be planted in formal row(s) or with a more informal spacing to create a park-like setting when space is available. - e.
+Trees may be planted in formal row(s) or with a more - informal spacing to create a park-like setting when space is available. - e.
 Conifer trees may be allowed in limited quantity provided adequate space is available. - 4 Shrubs: - a.
 Shrubs are not required. - b.
 Shrubs may be provided and shall be maintained at a height not to exceed twenty-four (24) inches at maturity where planted adjacent to the roadway edge. - 5 Living Groundcover: - a.
-Living groundcover shall be provided, except along Service Roads and Principal Arterial - Terminal Roadway System, unless trees are planted in tree grates and the tree grates completely cover planting area. - b.
+Living groundcover shall be provided, except along Service Roads and Principal Arterial Terminal Roadway System, unless trees are planted in tree grates and the tree grates completely cover planting area. - b.
 All groundcover that is used shall be between a height of one (1) foot to two (2) feet at maturity. - c.
 Mowed grass lawn may be used to cover 100% of the required groundcover area, except along Minor Arterial roadways where mowed grass lawn is not allowed. - 6 Landscaping may be provided outside the roadway right-ofway with approval of the Landscape Standards Committee.